PEST CONTROL DEALER LICENSE

 DPR has established time periods for processing permit applications, in compliance with Government Code sections 15374-15378.
 DPR may take up to 100 days to complete the processing of this application.
 Failure to comply with these time periods may be appealed to the Agency Secretary, California Environmental Protection Agency, P.O.
 Box 2815, 1001 I Street, Sacramento, California 95814, pursuant to regulations set forth in 3CCR section 301.
 Under certain circumstances, the Agency Secretary may order that the applicant receive a reimbursement of filing fees.

 A new license may be issued for a maximum of two years.
-The license duration is dependant on the date the license was issued and the renewal cycle.
+The license duration is dependent on the date the license was issued and the renewal cycle.
 Each renewed license is valid for two (2) years unless renewed late.

 The most common mistakes and how to avoid them